rajat709/dataoorts_documentation/docs/ai-emails-verification/single-email-verification.markdown

 ![Dataoorts AI-Powered Email Verification - Limitless (Hosted in Dataoorts Cloud)](single_image_verification_2.png)

+{: .important }
 > Are you a Developer?<br>
-If you're searching for an API, we also offer access to all our services with api, including AI-powered email verification.
+> If you're searching for an API, we also offer access to all our services with api, including AI-powered email verification.
 Get the API documentation Here